SihanXU/sihanxu.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 Welcome to my homepage!
-I'm a junior student of Computer Science at the University of Michigan.
-I'm an Undergraduate Research Assistant at [SLED lab](https://sled.eecs.umich.edu/).
+I'm a junior student of Computer Science at the University of Michigan and an Undergraduate Research Assistant at [SLED lab](https://sled.eecs.umich.edu/).
 Before transferring to the University of Michigan, I'm a student at the University of Nottingham, pursuing B.S.
 CS with AI.
 I'm interested in unsupervised/self-supervised learning and generative models.
 I'm also interested in doing stupid things.

 My research journey began with a strong focus on generative models in computer vision, particularly in Generative Adversarial Networks (GANs) and diffusion models.
 Currently, my work has expanded to encompass a broader range of topics, including computer vision, natural language processing, and 3D models.